Livorya/test-formbridge/README.md

 A few tests that make sure the endpoints are working as expected

 ### GUI tests
-A few tests that automate the testing of user experience or the functionality of the site
+A few tests that automate the testing of user experience or for controlling the functionality of the site

 ---